Abandoned & Little-Known Airfields:

 William Mitchem recalled, "As a son of a former pilot, my father took me to the Bellanca airfield a lot.

-as well as the hangars on the north & south sides of the runway.
+as well as the hangar on the north side & the former Bellanca factory on the south side.

 Tom Beamer recalled, "I haven't flown into ILG [Wilmington] in some time,